wenhuiyao/PrioritizeRetrofit/README.md

 ```

-##### *NOTE: only asynchonou call will be prioritized, synchronous call will not.
+##### *NOTE: only asynchronous call will support priority, synchronous call will not.
 Recommend benchmarking your service before using this since OkHttp client is optimize for multiple requests.*